Partnering with Parents to disciple the next generation.

 He gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall; but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.

 Instead of meeting every Friday night we gather during the regular 4:00-5:30pm meeting once a fortnight for a Bible study and time of prayer.
-This Bible study is conducted at a church family’s house about 75 metres down the road.
+This Bible study is conducted within the Church facilities.
 In the off weeks the youth are encouraged to either sit in the main meeting or to help with kids church (which many of them do).

-As well as this fortnightly meeting, we also run a monthly Friday night social that focuses on outreach and developing deeper intra-youth relationships.
+As well as this fortnightly meeting, we also run an occasional Friday night social that focuses on outreach and developing deeper intra-youth relationships.
 During this time the regular youth attending Calv’s invite their friends along.

 On a given Friday, we get together to eat dinner, hangout, do something fun and cap the night off with a Bible talk that is focussed on apologetics or evangelism.
 Location and the nature of these socials vary month to month, but they usually run from 6:00-8:30pm.